FraunhoferIOSB/FROST-Client-Dynamic/README.md

 ## API

 The `SensorThingsService` class is central to the library.
 An instance of it represents a SensorThings service and is identified by an URI.
-This class needs to be initialised with a data model.
+This class needs to be initialised with a data model, but if initialised without a model it will try to figure out the model automatically.
 Data models for the SensorThings API exist, but you can also create your own data models.

 ### CRUD operations